“I feel like I can’t eat anything.”

 The thing is, we hear from nutrition professionals all the time who don't even offer meal planning as a service because they think it's too time-consuming to be profitable.

-Today we are going to walk you through how That Clean Life for Business can help you quickly create beautiful, delicious meal plans for clients who have multiple food sensitivities.
+Today we are going to walk you through how That Clean Life can help you quickly create beautiful, delicious meal plans for complex clients who have multiple food sensitivities.
 Using this process, you will only spend minutes on meal plan creation instead of hours.

-First, you will want to make sure you conduct a proper assessment to ensure you know your client's likes, dislikes, and the amount of time they can spend in the kitchen.
+Before you dive in, conduct a proper assessment to ensure you know your client's likes, dislikes, and the amount of time they can spend in the kitchen.
 Grab a free copy of our Meal Planning Assessment Tool to help you gather all the right information.

 Step 1: Finding "Free From" Recipes